rhenning/resume/src/professional.md

 2022 - 2024

 I am a Software & Platform Engineer-Architect working closely with tech leaders from across the newly-combined WBD organization.
-Our team partners with service engineering teams in order to promote, integrate with, and steer the design and implementation of multitenant cloud infrastructure, compute, delivery, data, messaging, observability, and networking tools.
-These platform tools lay the foundation for successful delivery of WBD's flagship entertainment products – such as _Max_ – at global scale.
+Our _Cloud Engineering & Automation_ group partners with service engineering teams in order to promote, integrate with, and steer design and implementation of multitenant cloud infrastructure, compute, delivery, data, messaging, observability, and networking tools.
+These platform tools lay the foundation for successful delivery of WBD's flagship entertainment products – such as **_Max_** – at global scale.

-* Advocate for platform-as-product north star, inner-source, collective platform ownership, and software stewardship; I often act in a de facto product owner role, elevating the asks of our internal customer-colleagues during design and planning sessions.
+* Advocate for platform-as-product north star, inner-source, collective platform ownership, and software stewardship; I serve as a de facto product owner, elevating the asks of our internal customer-colleagues during design and planning sessions.
-* Leader of collaborative programming, code review, and architecture sessions with cross-org engineering directors, leads, and architects.
+* Leader of collaborative programming, code review, and architecture sessions with cross-organization engineering directors, leads, and architects.
 * Collaborator and advisor across a number of specialty teams within our organization, including Infrastructure Engineering, Cluster Engineering, Site Reliability Engineering, Database Engineering, Release & Delivery Engineering, Boundary Services, and Asynchronous Messaging Services.
-* Liaison between numerous business stakeholders & partners, often facilitating communication and visual aide needed to solve thorny cross-provider issues.
+* Liaison between numerous business stakeholders & partners, facilitating communication and visual aid needed to solve thorny cross-provider issues.
-* Longer-term focus on successful buildout of a global, multitenant, security and privacy compliant asynchronous messaging platform and provisioning DSL.
-  This platform pillar supports a number of buffered, reliable cross-service communication needs, from event-based microservices to observability tools.
-  The tech stack includes components from Apache Kafka, AWS MSK, Confluent, Kubernetes, Terraform, AWS Private Link & Transit Gateway, Prometheus, Grafana, and Protocol Buffers, with bindings and tools written in Go and Python.
+* Long-term focus on building a global, multitenant, security & privacy compliant asynchronous messaging platform and provisioning DSL.
+This platform pillar supports buffered & reliable cross-service communications, including event-based microservices & observability tools.
+The tech stack contains components of Apache Kafka, AWS MSK, Confluent, Kubernetes, Terraform, AWS Transit Gateway & Private Link, Prometheus, Grafana, and Protocol Buffers, with bindings and tools authored in Go and Python.
-* Proud to play part of a team empowering:
+* Proud to play as part of a team empowering:
-  * World-class entertainment for hundreds of millions of loyal customers across the globe.
+  * World-class entertainment enjoyed by hundreds of millions of loyal customers around the globe.
   * Cloud services used by thousands of Software, Site Reliability, and Data Engineers.
   * Hosting for hundreds of unique & diverse business-critical services.
-  * Operations & Observability Tools used by 70+ teams of stakeholders across Engineering, Operations, and Finance disciplines.
+  * Operations & Observability Tools used by 70+ teams of stakeholders across Engineering, Operations, and Finance.
   * Resilient Architecture and Traffic Management across 10+ discrete zones.
-  * Reach into 3+ major markets – first in US, fast-followed by LatAm & EMEA.
+  * Reach into 3+ global markets – N. America fast-followed by LatAm & EMEA.
   * One of the largest entertainment firms in the world.

 **WarnerMedia** – Philadelphia, US
 Principal Software Engineer, [**_HBO Max_**](hbomax.com)
 2021 - 2022

-As a member of the Strategic Global Infrastructure group, our team was responsible for ensuring that day-to-day changes to live cloud infrastructure, security policy, networking, compute clusters, and delivery tools were delivered safely and in accordance with industry best practices.
+As a member of the _Strategic Global Infrastructure_ group, I was responsible for ensuring that day-to-day changes and improvements applied to live cloud accounts, security policy, networking, infrastructure, compute clusters, and CI/CD tools were delivered without customer impact and in accordance with industry best practices.

-*
+* Reduced technical debt and fragility by refactoring shared Terraform modules and integrations used by teams across the organization.
+Tight coupling to existing interfaces and dependencies meant that many could not be upgraded without impact to platform foundations with a large blast radius, such as AWS Control Tower, IAM, Transit Gateways, VPCs, Route Tables, ACLs, TLS, DNS, and Global Accelerator endpoints.
+Coupling was relaxed with design patterns that favored module injection to nesting and data structures with connascence of name over position.
+To inspire confidence in these changes, I built **`tfmgen`** – an automated Terraform state migration generator.
+  `tfmgen` analyzes each unique project's TF plan output and its state backend, backing up then modifying state as needed in order to achieve idempotent `plan` and `apply` operations, de-risking an otherwise nerve-wracking experience by turning it into a clear no-op.
+* Led a tiger team that planned and executed buildout of HBO Max's cloud network and compute footprint in Europe.
+* Migrated live workloads into new public-cloud accounts and Kubernetes clusters in order to take advantage of improved pricing negotiations.
+* Automated post-provisioning, pre-flight acceptance testing of new cloud POPs with tools based on Terratest, AWS Lambda, and `infratest`.
+This directly contributed to improved accuracy of estimates and success of the previous two initiatives by reducing rework associated with provisioning and configuring foundational IAM, network, and compute elements when deploying services into new cloud accounts, regions, and clusters.
+* Daily code reviews, pair programming, analysis of Terraform and Kubernetes plans, and architectural design sessions with colleagues from Service Engineering teams.
+* Participated in production on-call rotation shared with SRE, Root Cause Analysis, and After Action Review of incidents affecting _HBO Max_.
+After 20+ years building and operating business-critical systems, I am adamant about limiting stress, toil, disruption, cognitive load, alert fatigue, tribal knowledge, and heroics commonly associated with on-call.
+* Spearheaded grassroots meetup of the _Better Delivery_ guild, where colleagues from across the organization were invited to share their experiences and vision of how testing, infrastructure, and service delivery workflows could be improved.

 **Comcast** – Philadelphia, US
 Principal Software Engineer, X1 Video Platform & Xfinity Stream
 2016 - 2021

-I was embedded as a cloud and infrastructure-as-code specialist within a cross- functional team of software engineers responsible for end-to-end development, infrastructure, delivery, operations, and support of the XVP and Xfinity Stream APIs and supporting services.
-These APIs power video discovery and playback experiences for tens of millions of customers and business partners with Smart TVs, mobile devices, web browsers, and integrated products such as Roku, Xumo and Sky Glass.
+I was embedded as a cloud and infrastructure-as-code specialist within a cross- functional team of software engineers.
+Our team was responsible for end-to-end development, infrastructure, delivery, operations, and support of the XVP and Xfinity Stream APIs and supporting services.
+These APIs power video discovery and playback experiences for tens of millions of customers and business partners with Smart TVs, mobile devices, web browsers, and integrated products such as Roku, Xumo, and Sky Glass.

 * Led iterative migration of live production APIs at scale – from on-premise managed hardware to hybrid-cloud to all-AWS public cloud – over an extended time period of continuous customer growth.
 * Co-designed, implemented, and operated a global software load balancer, API gateway, and QoS system.
-It virtually eliminated high-severity incidents due to data center or app server failure and facilitated live capacity planning exercises.
-Wrote acceptance test tools and a control plane API in Go.
+It virtually eliminated high-severity incidents due to data center, app server, and load-balancer failure and allowed the team to run live capacity planning exercises.
+I authored acceptance test tools and a control plane API in Go, as well as Terraform modules for managing cloud infrastructure and integrating change delivery with Concourse CI.
-* Advisor on topics including resilient Hybrid Cloud Architecture, Cloud Networking and Security, Operations, Continuous Delivery, Infrastructure as Code, Infrastructure Testing, Capacity Planning and AutoScaling, and Global Server Load Balancing.
+* Advisor on topics such as resilient Hybrid Cloud Architecture, Cloud Networking and Security, Operations, Continuous Delivery, Infrastructure as Code, Infrastructure Testing, Capacity Planning, Auto-Scaling, and Global Server Load Balancing.
-* Participated in Lead Developer, Solutions Architect, and Project Manager roles for Platform Team properties including Global Load Balancer, API Gateway, Continuous Delivery, and Cloud Hosting platforms.
+* Lead Engineer, Solutions Architect, and Project Manager for Platform Team properties including Global Load Balancer, API Gateway, Continuous Delivery, and Cloud Hosting platforms.
-* Performed daily code reviews, enjoys pair programming, hands-on collaboration, and mentoring of junior colleagues.
+* Participated in daily code reviews, pair programming, hands-on collaboration and mentoring of junior colleagues.
-* Met with Finance for quarterly cloud budget reviews.
+* Met with Finance for quarterly cloud budget reviews and forecasting.
-* Organization-wide co-facilitator of DevSecOps Guild and Cloud Security Liaison
+* Organization-wide co-facilitator of DevSecOps Guild and Security Liaison.

 **Weblinc Commerce** – Philadelphia, US
 Operations Engineer, Information Technology
 2014 - 2016

-* Lead Engineer on a team of 7, responsible for IT Operations, Infrastructure, Site Reliability, Security, Compliance and Delivery for 15+ eCommerce project development teams serving 50+ clients.
+* Lead Engineer on a team of 7, responsible for IT Operations, Infrastructure, Site Reliability, Security, Compliance, and Delivery for 15+ eCommerce project development teams serving 50+ clients.
 * Worked closely with CTO and IT Manager to create mentorship opportunities, design and implement tools and processes to scale the Ops team from a single